XiaoMengXinX/url-shortener/README.md

 # url-shortener

-A serverless short url api on vercel powered by golang
+A serverless short url api on vercel, powered by golang.

 ### API Calling Reference